oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-all-software-uses-english-language-setting/rule.md

 ---

-When dealing with western people, you want to avoid having screen captures etc. showing foreign characters.
+​​​​When dealing with western people, you want to avoid having screen captures etc. showing foreign characters.​​

 Let us look at some examples: